-But none of this can hold a candle, or an Olympic Torch even to the awesomeness that is the annual Celebrating Cromford village festival.
+But none of this could hold a candle, or an Olympic Torch even to the awesomeness that is the annual Celebrating Cromford village festival.

-Just in case you’ve been living under a rock and have not heard of this huge festival – probably the greatest of all village festivals in the UK – then it runs for 3 days Fri-Sun at around this time each year (this year from 23-25th June).
+Just in case you’ve been living under a rock and have not heard of this huge festival – probably the greatest of all village festivals in the UK – then it runs for 3 days Fri-Sun at around mid-end of June every year (23rd-25th June in 2012).
 It has everything you’d expect of a premier festival in the world-heritage, historic village of Cromford – with music, dancing, welly-wanging, tractor pulling, sports events, tug-of war, village games, brass band, gun dog demonstrations, open gardens, pizzas at quarry cottage, market stalls, storytelling… well, I’d be going on forever if I kept this list going.
 You get the idea.

 As part of this event, or particularly the Cromford Olimpycs part of the festivities, I had the absolute privilege to run a tea stall down in the meadows where the Olimpycs were taking place.